raspberrychris/cryptotravellers/content/blog/trezor-model-t-review.md

 ## Does Trezor support Theta?

-Yes, you can see how the new Theta protocol is supported on Trezor One and Model T. For now we recommend waiting for a full release of our firmware before using it in production with your coins - this will take place at some point after September 15th 2018 (in order to ensure enough testing).
-In case there are any issues please report them here: support@trezorsetup . com or trezosupport @mailfence dotcom & help us improve future releases!
-We hope that by confirming compatibility between two protocols people may have more options then ever when choosing which consensus mechanism they prefer as well!
+Yes, you can see how the new Theta protocol is supported on Trezor One and Model T.

 ## Can Trezor hold Cardano?

-One of the key differences beteween the **Trezor One** and the **Trezor Model T** is that **the Trezor One doesn't** **support Cardano**.
+One of the key differences beteween the **Trezor One** and the [**Trezor Model T**](/link/trezor-model-t) is that **the Trezor One doesn't** **support Cardano**.
 If you are looking to HODL Cardano then you will need to fork out for the Model T at this exact moment in time.
-Interestingly, Uniswap will be coming to both the Trezor One and the Trezor Model T "Soon" according to the Trezor website.
+Interestingly, Uniswap will be coming to both the Trezor One **and** the [Trezor Model T](/link/trezor-model-t) "Soon" according to the Trezor website.

 ![](/uploads/supported-coins-tokens-model-t.png)